ngran4/react-portfolio/README.md

 Helps users to find the best local areas for kayaking and paddleboarding, upload photos from their adventure, and like/save locations.
 - Technologies Used: React, Express.js, MongoDB, Node.js
 [Demo Link](https://paddlenw.herokuapp.com/) | [Repo Link](https://github.com/ngran4/Paddle-NW-App)

+## Contact Form and Social Media Links
+Contact form can be found by scrolling to the bottom of the page.
+Socials are located in both the header and footer.

+## Experience
+Lists experience level with front and backend technologies.

+## Resume/CV
+Downloadable from website

 # Technologies Used
 React